junkmechanic/meloCBR/README.md

 meloCBR
 =======

-A python project to build a system that could effetively harmonize a given melody.
-The methodology followed is Case Based Reasoning to with support from a database of Bach compositions.
+A python project to build a system that could effectively harmonize a given melody.
+The methodology followed is Case Based Reasoning with support from a database of Bach compositions.

 ----very early developmental phase-----